 The end result couldn't compare like-for-like with OLED or MicroLED, which are more precise still with each pixel being self-illuminated, but you do get a much better picture than you would usually for LED TV tech.

 Another benefit to Mini LED TVs are that they are cheapest of the three here to manufacture.
+As a result, prices can be more attractive.

 - Used by: Samsung